-Tom Goddeeris serves as Director of Community and Economic Development for the Detroit Future City (DFC) Implementation Office.
+Tom Goddeeris serves as Director of Community and Economic Development for the Detroit Future City (DFC).
 In this role, Tom provides consultation, oversight and management of all strategies related to single-family rental housing, commercial corridors development and adaptive reuse.

-Tom joins the DFC Implementation Office with nearly three decades of leadership in community development and engagement in the City of Detroit.
+Tom joins DFC with nearly three decades of leadership in community development and engagement in the City of Detroit.

 Tom continues to speak and present on community development issues at the state and local levels.
 Over his notable career, Tom has received a number of awards, including the Spirit of Detroit award, the Terrence R. Duvernay award, the Community Impact award and the Nonprofit Developer of the Year award.

 Tom has a Master of Architecture from Lawrence Technological University and a Bachelor of Science from the University of Michigan Taubman College of Architecture and Urban Planning.